Indexing Arrays#

 • Indexing does not perform bounds checking.
 Indexing out of bounds is undefined behavior.

-• Boolean mask based indexing is not yet supported.
+• Boolean mask based indexing is supported for assignment only (see Boolean Mask Assignment).

 The reason for the lack of bounds checking is that exceptions cannot propagate from the GPU.
 Performing bounds checking for array indices before launching the kernel would be extremely inefficient.